Energy Star Solutions

 ENERGY STAR labeled roofs are more common on commercial buildings, but can also be used on residential homes.
-You’ll get the most benefit if you live in a hot sunny climates where you are using your air conditioning a lot, however the structures in the Dayton, Ohio area can still benefit from these features.
+You’ll get the most benefit if you live in a hot sunny climate where you are using your air conditioning a lot, however, the structures in the southwestern Ohio area can still benefit from these features.
 If your house is already shaded and the roof is not exposed to much sun, then a reflective roof may not provide a significant benefit.
 The benefits will also be lessened if the attic space is well insulated.

 It is a reflective roof product that lowers roof surface temperature by up to 100｡F, thereby decreasing the amount of heat transferred into a building’s interior.
 ENERGY STAR qualified roof products save money and energy by reducing the amount of air conditioning needed to keep a building comfortable.

 Products bearing the ENERGY STAR labels are more energy efficient than standard products, thereby saving energy and money.
 In general, ENERGY STAR qualified products including: appliances, HVAC equipment, office equipment, residential lighting, and even homes, reduce energy costs by at least 30 percent.